 The U.S. and North Korea do not have formal diplomatic relations.
-The two nations remain in a state of war because the 1950-53 Korean War ended with an armistice and not a peace treaty.
+The two nations remain in a state of war because the 1950-53 Korean War ended with an armistice and not a peace treaty — but there's growing speculation Trump may offer an announcement of peace and a formal end to the Korean War if he can convince Kim to commit to denuclearization.

-As tensions with the rogue nation continue, here’s what you need to know about some of the key players in the regime.
+As Trump and Kim proceed with their second summit, here’s what you need to know about some of the key players in the regime.

 Kim Jong Un